novatrixtech/mercurius/README.md

 ```cd $GOPATH``` or for Windows users ```cd %GOPATH%```

 ```mercurius new```
-IMPORTANT: Mercurius must be called from developer's GOPATH dir
+IMPORTANT: Mercurius must be called from developer's GOPATH/src dir

 # Structure of a Project
 ```